 12. Fiesta Scrambled Eggs– Breakfast for dinner, anyone?
 Tex-Mex flavors like fire-roasted tomatoes and peppers turn regular scrambled eggs into a hearty dish that will make you never want to go back to plain eggs.
 Serve with sausage, or better yet, turn it into a fiesta breakfast casserole with all the sides baked into one dish.

 Chicken recipes are great for when you need something with plenty of protein that the kiddos will like.
 Serve your chicken recipes with sides like quinoa, roasted sweet potatoes, or mashed potatoes.

 14. Chicken Thighs in a Balsamic Glaze– Think restaurant-quality food takes a lot of time and effort?
 Think again!
-Juicy, roasted chicken thighs are perfectly paired with a sweet and sharp balsamic glaze.
-It's an amazing weeknight dinner that will have everyone asking for more.
+Juicy, roasted chicken thighs perfectly pair with a sweet and sharp balsamic glaze.
+It’s a fantastic weeknight dinner that will have everyone asking for more.

 15. Lemon Garlic Chicken– When you’re making roast chicken, it’s the added flavors that really have the chance to shine.
 That’s why lemon garlic chicken makes the perfect healthy meal.
 Pair it with rice or steamed veggies (our go-to is green beans with walnuts).
 If you’re feeling a vibe for seafood, try lemon garlic shrimp instead (which, on a skewer, make a great appetizer).

 16. Chicken Pot Pie– With all this chicken and creamy goodness, your kids won’t even notice they’re eating vegetables!
 AND you only need six ingredients: condensed cream of chicken soup, a package of frozen mixed vegetables, 1 cup of chicken, 1/2 cup milk, 1 egg, and 1 cup of all-purpose baking mix.
 How much simpler can it get?